Rosetta Stone (5 out of 5)

-Rosetta Stone Chinese Mandarin Teaching Method
+Rosetta Stone Chinese Mandarin Teaching Method (5 out of 5)

 You are shown an image with words under it, and you make the connection.
 The screen shows four photographs and words in pinyin.
 Pinyin is Chinese Mandarin written in romanized letters.
 First you have photographs with words under them, so, for example, you are shown a photograph of an apple and the words "ping guo" under it.
 So now you know that "ping guo" means apple.
 You hear the translation, so now you are also familiar with the sound.
 Similarly, you learn that "nan ren" means "man" and "nu ren" means "woman" and "nu hai zi" means "girl" and "nan hai zi" means boy.

 Then you are shown pictures and you must choose which word goes with a particular picture.
 If you get it right, a green check mark shows on the screen; if you are wrong, an orange cross shows on the screen.
 You can try until you get it right.